FMJLabTulane/sex_regulome_pancreas/README.md

 ## Computing Environment

 Some analyses, particularly those involving large datasets, may require high-performance computing resources.
-Ensure that your system has sufficient memory and processing power to handle the computational demands.
+Ensure that your system has sufficient memory and processing power to handle computational demand.

 ## Contributors